 The Board of Trustees has decided not to appoint an internal auditor.
-However, the Trustees have appointed Mr D Davis (a Chartered Certified Accountant - ACCA), an employee of one of the Trust's Sponsors Nuclear Decommissioning Authority, to carry out a programme of internal checks.
+However, the Trustees have appointed Mr D Davis (a Chartered Certified Accountant - ACCA), the Financial Director of one of the Trust's Sponsors Nuclear Decommissioning Authority, to perform a peer review.